Unveiling the Circles of Influence and Control: why you have more power than you think

 • PLUS: Two extra tools to help your team level up their mindset – the Energy Mood Matrix, and Good Day Bad Day

-Find out more about our new FREE course for managers here.
+Find out more about our FREE course for managers here.

 “the exercises make the circle useful”